DSXiangLi/DecryptPrompt/README.md

   - FACTSCORE: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation
   - KoLA: Carefully Benchmarking World Knowledge of Large Language Models
   - When Not to Trust Language Models: Investigating Effectiveness of Parametric and Non-Parametric Memories
   - FACTOOL: Factuality Detection in Generative AI A Tool Augmented Framework for Multi-Task and Multi-Domain Scenarios
+  - LONG-FORM FACTUALITY IN LARGE LANGUAGE MODELS
 - 检测任务
   - Detecting Pretraining Data from Large Language Models
   - Scalable Extraction of Training Data from (Production) Language Models